Beware My Cheating Bart: Production

 The original U.S. broadcast version contained a title card with "Now Entering Oregon" under the title followed by the chalkboard gag saying "The true location of Springfield is in any state but yours."
 It was a response to reactions to a Matt Groening interview in which he revealed that the name of Springfield was inspired by Springfield, Oregon, which was widely misinterpreted as Groening revealing that The Simpsons Springfield was located in Oregon.
 Executive producer Al Jean stated that it was misinterpretation of something Groening had said for decades in that parts of the show were inspired by his childhood in Oregon.
 Prior to the episode's airing, he also joked that they would address it in this episode.

 The couch gag was created by animator Bill Plympton.
 Jean described the gag as "sweet" where it shows Homer having a previous romantic relationship with the couch.
+Bill was the third person to guest-direct a couch gag for the show, after Banksy's opening for Season 22's MoneyBart and John Kricfalusi's first opening for Season 23's Bart Stops to Smell the Roosevelts.

 Cultural references

 The television show Stranded that Homer watches is a parody of the television series Lost.
 Bart and Shauna's dating montage has scenes that parody the films The Graduate and Midnight Cowboy.